JohnnySenior/Doviz/README.md

 Your ultimate conversion tool

+    You can choose option that you need:
-    If you want to buy gold, this app can convert your money to gold.
+    1. If you want to buy gold, this app can convert your money to gold.
+    2. If you want to convert your gold to money, this app help you.

 ![Alt text](./Assets/image.png)